Create level playing field between taxis, competition

 8. What is the Quebec government’s credit rating?

 The Quebec government’s credit rating basically has an effect on the interest rate that it pays on its debt.
 Various rating agencies assign a credit rating to the Quebec government.
 These ratings are indicated in the Quebec Finance Minister’s budget each year.
 Currently, the two main rating agencies assign ratings of Aa2 (Moody’s) and A+ (Standard & Poor’s) to Quebec.
-In both cases, the Quebec government’s credit rating is comparable to that of the Atlantic provinces and lower than the ratings of the other provinces.
+In both cases, the Quebec government’s credit rating is comparable to that of Ontario, whose credit rating has fallen in recent years, and to those of the Atlantic provinces.

 9. What effect would an increase in the interest rate applicable to the debt have on the Quebec government’s finances?

 In fact, there is not one single interest rate applicable to the debt, but rather several rates according to when the bonds mature.
-It is nonetheless possible to find the average interest rate applicable to the Quebec government’s debt, which was 4.22% in 2012.
-This rate applies to the 159 billion dollars of direct debt.
+It is nonetheless possible to find the average interest rate applicable to the Quebec government’s debt, which was 2.4% in 2015.
+This rate applies to the $185 billion of direct debt.

 In addition to new loans, each time a part of the government’s debt comes due, money must be borrowed again if the government lacks the means to pay down the debt.
 An increase in the cost of borrowing would not be felt immediately since it would be applied only to the “borrowed again” part of the debt.
 For example, from January 2014 to December 2018, about one-third of bonds mature.
 In time, of course, a larger and larger proportion of the Quebec debt would be at a higher rate of interest.